-These epidemiological studies don’t prove that the artificial sweeteners caused the diseases, but until there are controlled trials that prove their safety I recommend you AVOID artificial sweeteners.
+These epidemiological studies don’t prove that the artificial sweeteners caused the diseases, but until there are controlled trials that prove their safety I recommend you limit artificial sweeteners.

-Bottom line: If you must sweeten, use Stevia.
-Artificial sweeteners have NOT been proven safe and are potentially harmful.
+Bottom line: If you must sweeten, use stevia.
+Artificial sweeteners have not been conclusively shown to be safe.

-Some of the marketers working at the junk food companies are shameless liars… and unfortunately, they get away with it.
+Some of the marketers working at the junk food companies are dishonest, and unfortunately they get away with it.

-Even products marketed towards children as healthy, with labels like “diet” – “low fat” or “whole grain” are often high-sugar, high-wheat, processed garbage.
+Even products marketed towards children as healthy, with labels like “diet,” “low fat” or “whole grain” are often high-sugar in sugar and very unhealthy.

 Bottom line: Be smart and read labels.
-Even foods disguised as health foods often turn out to be little more than processed crap.
+Even foods disguised as health foods often turn out to be little more than unhealthy junk foods.